tommasorigon/India-SequentiaLogit/README.md

 ## Bayesian semiparametric modelling of contraceptive behaviour in India via sequential logistic regressions

 This repository is associated with the paper [Rigon, Durante and Torelli (2016). *Bayesian semiparametric modelling of contraceptive behavior in India via sequential logistic regressions*](https://arxiv.org/abs/1405.7555), and aims at providing detailed materials to fully reproduce the analyses in the paper.
-An interactive Shiny application is also made available to interactively visualize relevant quantities of direct interest for current family planning policies in India.
+A Shiny application is also made available to interactively visualize relevant quantities of direct interest for current family planning policies in India.

 The documentation is organized in four sections described below.